LOADING ...

 Nearly us right back to Australia.

-But the band Waltzing Matilda, when we stopped to bury our slain.
+But the band played Waltzing Matilda, when we to bury our slain.

-We buried ours, and the Turks buried theirs, we started all over again.
+We buried ours, and the buried theirs, then we started all over again.

-And those that were left, well we tried to survive, in that mad world of blood, death and
+And those that were left, well we tried to survive, in mad world of blood, death and fire

-And for ten weary weeks, I kept alive, though around me the corpses piled higher
+And for ten weary weeks, I kept myself alive, though around me the corpses piled

-Then a big Turkish shell knocked me arse over head, and I woke up in my hospital bed,
+Then a big Turkish shell knocked me arse over head, and when I up in my hospital bed,

 And saw what it had done, well I wished I was dead.
-Never knew there was things than dyin'.
+Never knew was worse things than dyin'.

-For I'll go no more waltzing Matilda, all around the bush far and free
+For I'll go no more waltzing Matilda, all the green bush far and free

-To hump tent and pegs, a man needs both more waltzing Matilda for me.
+To hump tent and pegs, a man needs legs-no more waltzing Matilda for me.

-So they the crippled, the wounded, the maimed, and they shipped us back home to Australia.
+So they gathered the crippled, the wounded, the maimed, and they shipped us home to Australia.

 The legless, the armless, the blind, the insane, those proud heroes of Suvla

-And as our ship pulled Circular Quay, I looked at the place where me legs used to be.
+And as our ship pulled into Circular Quay, I at the place where me legs used to be.

-But the band played Matilda, as they carried us down the gangway.
+But the band Waltzing Matilda, as they carried us down the gangway.

-But nobody cheered, they just stood and stared, then turned all their faces away
+But nobody cheered, they stood and stared, then they turned all their faces away

-And so now April, I sit on me porch, and I watch the parades pass before me.
+And so now every April, I sit on me porch, and I watch the parades pass me.

-And I see my old comrades, how proudly they march, reviving old of past glories
+And I see my old comrades, how proudly they march, reviving old dreams of past

-And the old men march slowly, old bones and sore.
-They're tired old heroes from a forgotten war
+And the old men march slowly, old bones stiff and sore.
+They're tired old from a forgotten war

 And the people ask, what are they marching for?
 And I ask myself the same question.

-But the band Waltzing Matilda, and the old men still answer the call,
+But the band plays Matilda, and the old men still answer the call,

-But as year year, more old men disappear.
-Someday no one will march there at all.
+But as year follows year, more old men disappear.
+Someday no one march there at all.

-Waltzing Matilda, Waltzing Matilda, come a-waltzing Matilda with me?
+Waltzing Matilda, Waltzing Matilda, who'll come Matilda with me?

-And their ghosts may be heard as they march by that billabong, who'll come a-waltzing Matilda me?
+And their ghosts may be heard as they march by that billabong, who'll come Matilda with me?

-"Matilda" - the backpack and gear used by livestock drovers and prospecters
+"Matilda" - the and associated gear used by livestock drovers and prospecters

 "Swag" - sleeping bag

-"Billabong" - creek or estuary, generally with an outlet to the sea and containing or less brackish water.
+"Billabong" - or estuary, generally with an outlet to the sea and containing more or less brackish water.

-a major land and sea operation of War I, in which
+a land and sea operation of World War I, in which

-and the tip of the (Gelibolu) Peninsula near
+and the tip of the Gallipoli (Gelibolu) near

-minister David Lloyd George, first lord of the
+munitions minister David George, first lord of the

 and Admiral H. Carden, was to open up a new